 Weakness – In fear of causing symptom flare-ups, a sedentary lifestyle can seem like a much better alternative.
 Without exercise, the muscles will become weaker, which then can discourage people from attempting to move around or stay active.
 Joints can also ache.

 Weight Loss – Constant fatigue can lead to a loss of appetite.
 Which, in turn, can lead to more fatigue.
 Over time, this can lead to weight loss due to lack of eating.
 Talk to your doctor if you are experiencing a loss of appetite, so he or she can recommend a treatment plan to regain your appetite.

 Pulmonary Fibrosis Symptom Treatments

 Due to the personalized nature of pulmonary fibrosis symptoms, blanket treatment plans may not be useful.
 It’s important to work with your primary care doctor or pulmonologist to come up with a treatment strategy which addresses pulmonary fibrosis symptoms.

 Generally, some of the most common treatment options include lifestyle modifications, diet and exercise, medications and pulmonary rehab.
 Over the last few years, an emerging treatment option has arrived and given pulmonary fibrosis patients a new option.
 Cellular therapy uses cells from the patient’s own body.
 Cellular therapy may slow disease progression and may improve quality of life.

-If you or a loved one is battling pulmonary fibrosis, emphysema, COPD or interstitial lung disease, then it may be time to explore cellular therapy and the Lung Institute.
+If you or a loved one is battling pulmonary fibrosis, emphysema, COPD or interstitial lung disease, then it may be time to explore cellular therapy and the Lung Health Institute.
 For more information on cellular therapy, please contact us or call 888-745-6697.